Kinggerm/GetOrganelle/README.md

 ## Acknowledgement

-Thanks to Chao-Nan Fu, Han-Tao Qin, Rong Zhang, Shuo Wang, and Xiao-Jian Qu for giving tests or suggestions.
+Thanks to Chao-Nan Fu, Han-Tao Qin, Xiao-Jian Qu, Shuo Wang, and Rong Zhang for giving tests or suggestions.